ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The following are some terminology used in the current document:

+- Digital asset: digital representation of a value or of a right that is able to be transferred and stored electronically using distributed ledger technology or similar technology [MICA].

+- Asset network: A monolithic system or a set of distributed systems that manage digital assets.

 - Client application: This is the application employed by a user to interact with a gateway.